jvassev/image2ipfs/README.md

 * 0.0.4: Support for schema version 2 and docker > 1.10
 * 0.0.5: image2ipfs: stop handling archives produced by docker < 1.10, ipfs-registry can still work with all post-1.6.x dockers
 * 0.0.6: Deprecate manifest v1.
 Rewrite image2ipfs-server in golang
+* 0.1.0: Rewrite image2ipfs in go: Single binary for client and server

 # FAQ